 If you believe that education can make a difference to children’s lives, read on.
 If you want to support our school to be the best it can be, we want you as a school governor!
 Governors support school leaders to run the school.
 Running a school is essentially a business, so we help to do that.
 We help plan for the future, we monitor the budget and make sure the education the children are receiving is first class.
+Watch this short film for more information about the role of school governors.

 If you have any sort of experience with meetings, strategy, budgets, or just being a team player, then we would like to hear from you.
 Full training will be given to support you to undertake the role.
 Being a governor is a great opportunity to learn about something new, develop transferrable skills and give back to your community.
 More information on people’s experience of being a governor can be found here.